-The values for large and small stock returns indicate, as expected, higher average returns and greater variability for small stocks.
-As shown on Table 1, the mean of the initial values (after one year) of large stocks is 8.7% and of small stocks is 13.4%.
+The values for large and small stock returns indicate, as expected, higher average returns and greater variability for small stocks than for large stocks.
+As shown in Table 1, the mean of the initial values (after one year) of large stocks is 8.7% and of small stocks is 13.4%.
 The mean of the large stock values increases to 11.6% at the end of 50 years and for small stocks increases to 13.6%.

-The $1^{st} - 99^{th}$ percentile range after 10 years is -15.9% to 29.6% for large stocks and -15.9% to 39.7% for small stocks.
+The 1st-99th percentile range after 10 years is -15.9% to 29.6% for large stocks and -15.9% to 39.7% for small stocks.

-The Funnel of Doubt graphs, Figures 14 and 15, indicate an inverted funnel, compared to the displays of interest rates and inflation.
+The funnel of doubt graphs (Figures 14 and 15) indicate an inverted funnel, compared to the displays of interest rates and inflation.
 This means that uncertainty reduces over time and is due to the way the values are calculated.
 The projected values shown are geometric average returns for large and small stocks over the projection period.
-For example, the 1-year values are returns over a one year period, the 10-year values are average annual returns over the ten year period, etc. Thus, Figures 14 and 15 show that the average annual returns expected over a 50 year period are much more predictable than those for a 1-year period.
+For example, the one-year values are returns over a one-year period, the 10-year values are average annual returns over a 10-year period, and so on.
+Thus, Figures 14 and 15 show that the average annual returns expected over a 50-year period are much more predictable than those for a one-year period.

-Histograms of the 1-year returns for the large (Figure 16) and small (Figure 17) stock returns as generated by the model are displayed, along with actual 1-year returns for 500 large stocks for 1871-2004 and small stock returns over the period 1926-2003.
-The large stocks are based on the S&P 500 (or a sample chosen to behave similarly for the years prior to the construction of the S&P 500).
-The data are available online at a website generated by Robert Shiller, author of Irrational Exuberance (http://www.econ.yale.edu/~shiller/data/ie_data.htm).
-The small stock values are based on Ibbotson's Stocks, Bonds and Bills.
+Histograms of the one-year returns for the large (Figure 16) and small (Figure 17) stock returns as generated by the model are displayed, along with actual one-year returns for 500 large stocks for 1871 through 2004 and small stock returns over the period 1926 through 2003.
 The graphs for large stocks (Figure 16) are relatively similar, although, as would be expected, the results of the 5,000 iterations of the model produce a smoother distribution.
 The histograms for small stocks (Figure 17) show that historical values have been more variable, with a notable outlier at 190% return, which represents a single observation.
-The model values also have single observations around that level, but no one bin produces as large a proportion of the outcomes as the one occurrence out of 78 years of the historical experience to be as obvious on the graph.
+The model values also have single observations around that level,

+DISTRIBUTION OF COMPOUND AVERAGE LARGE STOCK RETURNS PROJECTION PERIOD: 1 YEAR TO 50 YEARS but no one bin produces as large a proportion of the outcomes as the one occurrence out of 78 years of the historical experience to be as obvious on the graph.